 Maximum building height shall be 32 feet above average grade measured at the building perimeter or as determined by the Planning Board when slope exceeds 15%.
 It is within the discretion of the Planning Board whether or not to allow any building on slopes greater than 25%.

-The maximum footprint of all new buildings shall be 2,000 square feet except Accessory Dwelling Units which are limited to 1,200 square feet floor area (S 212-128).
+The maximum footprint of a building shall be 3,500 square feet except Accessory Dwelling Units which are limited to 1,200 square feet floor area (§ 212-128).

 Driveways and parking areas may be considered a building as part of the lot coverage requirements at the discretion of the Planning Board.

-Flag lots are permitted, subject to the standards set forth in Article XX, 5 212-130,
+Flag lots are permitted, subject to the standards set forth in Article XX, § 212-130.

-Accessory buildings shall not occupy the front yard, except for roadside stands (subject to provisions of Article XX, 5 212-135), and a garage may be attached to the front of a house.
+Accessory buildings shall not occupy the front yard, except for roadside stands (subject to provisions of Article XX, § 212-135), and a garage may be attached to the front of a house.